li012589/howtoslayadragon/readme.md

 6. reboot

-7. win+space to select rime
+7. win+space to select rime, to change this, use menu key on IM icon, in pop-up menu, select preference.

 8. install `fontconfig-infinality` [2]